DwiIra/Tugas-Problem-Solving/README.md

 **Explanation**<br>
 There are 3 positive numbers, 2 negative numbers, and 1 zero in the array.<br>
-The proportions of occurrence are :
+The proportions of occurrence are :<br>
 Positive:

     3/6 = 0.500000